How to make money in retirement

 Study after study shows that if you want to live longer, be healthier and, frankly, have more of a life, working after retirement is one of the best things you can do.

 Admittedly, there are many retirees who have to work because they have low savings.
-An Age UK report in 2018 found that about a quarter of pensioner households have no savings at all so would not be able to fully retire.
+In July 2022, research found the number of over 50s in work was at the highest it's been since before the pandemic(restless.co.uk opens in a new tab), due to the cost of living crisis.
 But this situation can be turned into a positive if it forces us to work and ‘stay in life’.

-Another good reason to work after retirement age is that you don’t have to pay National Insurance when you’re eligible for your state pension, so you get to keep more of your earnings!
+Another good reason to work after retirement age is that you don’t have to pay National Insurance when you’re eligible for your state pension(www.gov.uk opens in a new tab), so you get to keep more of your earnings!